 Can my Clients still message us through Hona even if they do not have a phone number?

 Yes.
-If your Client does not have a phone number associated with their Hona contact (or the number attached to their contact is not valid for texting), all message notifications will deliver to them via email instead of text.
-They can click on these notifications in their email to open their messaging thread with you in their Client Portal and respond.
+If your Client does not have a phone number associated with their Hona contact (or the number is not valid for texting), all message notifications will deliver via email instead.
+They can click on these notifications to open their messaging thread in their Client Portal and respond.

-Them (the Client) = Download the Hona Client App on another device (like an iPad) if possible to make messaging through Hona as easy accessible as texting
+Encourage the Client to download the Hona Client App on another device (like an iPad) if possible, to make messaging as easy as texting.

-If your Client is having issues finding their messaging thread in their Client Portal, you can always use the Insert link to conversation messaging feature to send your Client a personalized link that will take them straight to the messaging thread in their Client Portal.
+You can always use the Insert link to conversation feature to send the Client a personalized link that takes them straight to their messaging thread in their Client Portal.

-Can I create templates for messages I send to Clients all the time?
+Can I create templates for messages I send to Clients regularly?

-Can I create templates for messages I send to Clients all the time?
+Can I create templates for messages I send to Clients regularly?

-Yes, you absolutely can!
-Just keep in mind that Message Templates are visible to all Users in your Hona Business Org.
-To create a new Message Template, or access an existing one, follow these steps:
+Yes.
+Message Templates are visible to all Users in your Hona Business Org.
+To create or access a Message Template:

 1. Select the (+) next to the messaging box.

-To learn more about the best way to use Message Templates, visit 2-Way Messaging: Message Templates.
+To learn more, visit 2-Way Messaging: Message Templates.

-I need my team to review a certain Messaging thread with a Client.
-Is there a way I can mark the thread so they know which one it is?
+I need my team to review a certain Messaging thread — how do I mark it?

-I need my team to review a certain Messaging thread with a Client.
-Is there a way I can mark the thread so they know which one it is?
+I need my team to review a certain Messaging thread — how do I mark it?

-Yes!
-When you "flag" a messaging thread, that "flag" will appear next to the Client's name in the Conversations tab for all Business Users to see.
+You can "flag" a messaging thread to make it visible to your whole team.
+When flagged, a flag icon will appear next to the Client's name in the Conversations tab for all Business Users to see.
+Your team only needs to open the Conversations tab to see which threads have been flagged for review.

 Can I delete a Client's Messaging thread?